WHAT YOU SHOULD KNOW:

 - A thyroid scan uses radioactive dye to show how well your thyroid is working.

-- Surgery is done to remove all or part of your thyroid gland.
+- Surgery may be done to remove all or part of your thyroid gland.
 Your healthcare provider may also need to remove tissue or lymph nodes near your thyroid gland.

-- Radioactive iodine is given to damage cells in your thyroid.
+- Radioactive iodine may be given to damage cells in your thyroid.
 This may help to decrease thyroid hormone levels or to kill cancer cells.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may be given with radioactive iodine therapy or after surgery to remove your thyroid.